aang81a/my-it-support-portfolio/README.md

 I am transitioning into entry-level **IT Support** with a core focus on user support, troubleshooting, efficient workflows and clear technical documentation.

+I am transitioning into entry-level **IT Support** and use this portfolio to document how I approach user support, troubleshooting, efficient workflows, and clear technical documentation.

 ---

 ## 📜 [Certifications](CERTIFICATIONS.md)